inzynierka-ai/verse-monorepo/scenes-generator.md

    - Assembles complete scene object
 3. **Narrator Tool**: Transforms structured scene data into natural language and NPC guidance
 4. **Player Interaction**: Receives narration and interacts with the scene
-5. **Outcome Processing**: Results update world state and history, then trigger the next scene cycle
+5. **Outcome Processing**: Results update story state and history, then trigger the next scene cycle

 The dotted lines represent conditional flows (like creating new characters/locations when needed) while solid lines show the primary data flow path.